tmobile/jazz-installer/README.md

     AWS::Elasticsearch::Domain

 # Limitations
-We are creating the stack on us-east-1 region.
+* We are creating the stack on us-east-1 region.
 Because us-east-2 has permission issue with s3 Bucket and Cognito resource is not available in us-west-1 region.
+* We have limitation of one stack on a region for an account.

 # Stack Creation Flow
 Terraform will create the stack with the following AWS resources,